Cincinnati Christian University: Academics

 Cincinnati Christian University offered Bachelor's degrees and Master's degrees.
 The university was accredited by the Higher Learning Commission (HLC) but was placed on "show-cause" status in July 2019 and given one year to convince HLC that it should remain accredited.
 On October 28, 2019, Cincinnati Christian University announced that they would be withdrawing from the Higher Learning Commission.
 The university's accreditation was threatened by alleged conflicts of interest on the part of the university's president who also serves on the university's board of trustees and is an officer in the institution's primary lending bank, Central Bank.

 CCU was a member of the Greater Cincinnati Consortium of Colleges and Universities, an organization including all of the accredited colleges and universities in the area.
 This consortium relationship gave students access to course offerings of the other institutions through a cross-registration arrangement as well as access to library resources of the other schools in the consortium.

 CCU was a member of the Association of Schools of Jerusalem University College (formerly known as the Institute of Holy Land Studies) and was approved to offer the Master of Arts in Counseling program by the Ohio Counseling and Social Worker Board.
 The Master of Arts in Counseling degree was pre-approved as a qualifying degree for licensure as a professional counselor by the State of Ohio Counselor, Social Worker, and Marriage & Family Therapist Board.
 The Department of Behavioral Sciences was approved under The Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 Athletics

-The Cincinnati Christian athletic teams were called the Eagles.
-The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competed in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after the 2015–16 school year) from 2008–09 to the fall semester of the 2019–20 school year.
+The Cincinnati Christian (CCU) athletic teams were called the Eagles.
+The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competed in the River States Conference (RSC; formerly known as the Kentucky Intercollegiate Athletic Conference (KIAC) until after 2015–16) from 2008–09 to the fall semester of the 2019–20 school year.
 They were also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Midwest Region of the Division I level.

-Cincinnati Christian competed in 17 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, football, golf, soccer, track & field and volleyball; while women's sports included basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include archery and eSports.
+CCU competed in 17 intercollegiate varsity team: Men's sports included baseball, basketball, cross country, football, golf, soccer, track & field and volleyball; while women's sports included basketball, cross country, golf, soccer, softball, track & field and volleyball; and co-ed sports include archery and eSports.